iucau/iuca-os/Practice 2/Readme.md

         cd ~/

-38. Set your name and e-mail address in Git.

-        git config --global user.name "your full name" git config --global user.email "your e-mail address"

-39. Clone the Linux kernel repository for Ubuntu 16.10.
+38. Clone the Linux kernel repository for Ubuntu 16.10.
 Note that Git will try to fetch around 200 megabytes of data from the Canonical servers (the company behind the Ubuntu OS).

         git clone --depth 1 git://kernel.ubuntu.com/ubuntu/ubuntu-yakkety.git

-40. Install prerequisites for building the kernel.
+39. Install prerequisites for building the kernel.

         sudo apt build-dep linux-image-$(uname -r)
         sudo apt install fakeroot

-41. Go inside the kernel source tree.
+40. Go inside the kernel source tree.

         cd ubuntu-*

-42. Create and switch to a new branch to contain all your changes.

-        git checkout -b task_info

-43. Copy system call entry points into the kernel source tree.
+41. Copy system call entry points into the kernel source tree.

         cp -R ~/Practice\ 2/ubuntu-*/task_info ~/ubuntu-*/

-44. Study implementation of two system calls in `task_info/get_pids.c` and `task_info/get_task_info.c`.
+42. Study implementation of two system calls in `task_info/get_pids.c` and `task_info/get_task_info.c`.
 Take a look at the structure passed between the kernel and user space in `task_info/include/task_info.h`.